Prisoners of war in the American Revolutionary War: Prison towns

-There were very few federal prisons because the Thirteen Colonies and the Continental Congress were not in a position to create new ones to imprison British and German soldiers.
+There were very few American prisons because the Thirteen Colonies and the Continental Congress were not in a position to create new ones to imprison British and German soldiers.
 Instead, Congress sent most British and Hessian prisoners to local American towns and ordered local officials to hold them under strict parole.

 The Continental Congress had the sole authority to decide where the prisoners went, and the local towns had little forewarning and no say in the matter.
 Prison towns found themselves with the burden of providing for hundreds or thousands of prisoners at a time.
 In towns that could not afford to feed prisoners, the prisoners were put to work to feed themselves.
 British and German prisoners cultivated gardens; worked for farms and craftsmen; and found other forms of unskilled labor.
 Local communities attempted to make prison towns as profitable as possible and often helped prisoners find jobs or sent them to other towns and states for work.

 The more useful the prisoners of war were, the less economically burdensome they were on the town.
 A town unable to erect barracks for the prisoners was forced to house them in community churches and even citizens' homes.
 The Continental Congress's forcing of Americans to quarter prisoners was a major source of contention among the people.

 Even when British and Hessian prisoners of war were not being held in individual houses, they were still in public view, which caused general fear, resentment, and anger.
 Prisoners were generally not confined to their quarters and could remain in public for the duration of the day.
 Security proved to be a problem for prison towns.
 With no official police force and the military's preoccupation with war, local militias and volunteers generally guarded the prisoners of war.
 Protests in prison towns were common, and people who denied prisoners entry were punished for disobeying the Continental Congress in the form of fines, jail time, and even property expropriation.

 The reception prisoners received varied by location.
 Overall, the prisoners staying in Boston were in relative peace, remarking that the general population of Boston was civil and tolerant of them.
 In Virginia and other southern states, wealthy planters and plantation owners were happy to have prisoners (in Albemarle County, for example), because they could count on an even greater abundance of free or cheap labor.

 In contrast, the lower class in the South was generally much less tolerant of sharing residence with abundant prisoner populations.
 In Maryland, the state militia directly and aggressively challenged the Continental Army when it attempted to escort the prisoners of war into the state.
 The South had a collective fear of insurrection that emerged because of the slave population.